What are some of the biggest blogging mistakes that companies make nowadays? Continue reading to learn more!

 5. Low frequency

-Another common mistakes that many bloggers make is not writing frequently enough.
+Another one of the most common mistakes that many bloggers make is not writing frequently enough.
 And trust me, I have been guilty of that too.
 For me, when I first started, because I was combining my blog with two other jobs, I barely ever had the time to write once a week.

 However, as I like to say (although it sounds better in my native language), Things should be done well or not done at all.
 In other words, if you are serious with creating a blog and growing your organic traffic with it, you have to write a bit more frequently than just once a week.
 At least in the beginning, until your traffic starts gaining traction.